 Oh, and quick tip.
 You know you can bring food and drinks into Disneyland, right?
 (Just make sure drinks are in plastic bottles, not cans or glass.)
 I always pack snacks and lunch and waters, and save my money for DESSERT.

 What are the best foods to eat in Disneyland?
-Here are 16 of my favorite things to eat!
+Here are my favorites – 16 things you MUST EAT at Disneyland!

 1. Mickey Mouse Cake Pop

 Really, any cake pop.
 The cake pops at Disney are amazingly good.
 You can find them in almost every single bakery, made for almost every character depending on the land you’re in.
 But my favorite is Mickey or Minnie because they’re just classic!